 Who should prepare an HOA or condo association budget?

-However, while condo board members are doing the right thing by volunteering to serve the community, they may not have the expertise and background needed to complete certain tasks.
-Keep in mind that these are your neighbors and they’re working people with busy lives just like you.
+So, who takes care of this task in a self-managed community?
+While board members are performing an essential role by volunteering to serve the community, they may not have the expertise or background needed to complete certain tasks.
+Keep in mind that board members are your neighbors, and they’re working people with busy lives just like you.

-Keep in mind that a condo association is essentially a business and should be run as one.
-It’s not wise to run a condo association using unprofessional methods and it’s imperative that every association has a reserve.
-Yes, this might increase your assessments but it provides your community with a safety net and it shows responsible governance.
+Keep in mind that an association is essentially a business, and should be run as one.
+It’s imperative that every association have a reserve.
+Yes, that means owners pay more in fees.
+But it also provides your community with a safety net.
+It also shows responsible governance.

 What is a reserve fund?